srlcarlg/srl-ctrader-indicators/README.md

-Repository of the indicators I made for cTrader
+Repository of the indicators I developed for cTrader

 Contains all 7 indicators available in [my profile](https://ctrader.com/users/profile/66439):